ALLETE (NYSE:ALE) Issues FY 2021 Earnings Guidance

 ALLETE (NYSE:ALE) updated its FY 2021 earnings guidance on Wednesday.
 The company provided EPS guidance of $3.000-$3.300 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.180.
 The company issued revenue guidance of -.

-A number of analysts recently issued reports on the company.
-Zacks Investment Research upgraded ALLETE from a sell rating to a hold rating in a research report on Wednesday, June 16th.
-Wells Fargo & Company lowered their price target on ALLETE from $76.00 to $74.00 and set an equal weight rating for the company in a research report on Wednesday, April 28th.
-Finally, Williams Capital reiterated a buy rating on shares of ALLETE in a research report on Friday, April 23rd.
-Four analysts have rated the stock with a hold rating and one has assigned a buy rating to the company.
-The stock currently has a consensus rating of Hold and a consensus target price of $68.50.
+Several equities analysts have commented on the company.
+Zacks Investment Research raised ALLETE from a sell rating to a hold rating in a research report on Wednesday, June 16th.
+Wells Fargo & Company cut their price objective on ALLETE from $76.00 to $74.00 and set an equal weight rating on the stock in a research report on Wednesday, April 28th.
+Finally, Williams Capital reaffirmed a buy rating on shares of ALLETE in a research report on Friday, April 23rd.
+Four investment analysts have rated the stock with a hold rating and one has assigned a buy rating to the stock.
+The stock has an average rating of Hold and a consensus price target of $68.50.

-The firm also recently declared a quarterly dividend, which will be paid on Wednesday, September 1st.
-Stockholders of record on Monday, August 16th will be paid a dividend of $0.63 per share.
-The ex-dividend date of this dividend is Friday, August 13th.
-This represents a $2.52 dividend on an annualized basis and a dividend yield of 3.54%.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, September 1st.
+Investors of record on Monday, August 16th will be given a dividend of $0.63 per share.
+The ex-dividend date is Friday, August 13th.
+This represents a $2.52 dividend on an annualized basis and a yield of 3.60%.
 ALLETE’s payout ratio is 75.22%.

 ALLETE, Inc operates as an energy company.
 The company operates through Regulated Operations, ALLETE Clean Energy, and Corporate and Other segments.
 It generates electricity from coal-fired, biomass co-fired / natural gas, hydroelectric, wind, and solar.
 The company provides regulated utility electric services in northwestern Wisconsin to approximately 15,000 electric customers, 13,000 natural gas customers, and 10,000 water customers, as well as regulated utility electric services in northeastern Minnesota to approximately 145,000 retail customers and 15 non-affiliated municipal customers.